ethanokamura/perfectline/src/content/linked-list/insert.md

 In this section, we will create the functions `push_front()` and `push_back()`

 ## Push Front
 To insert data to the front of the list, we will need to assign the list a new head (the node we want to insert).

-Note that when we do this, we will also need to increase the size of the `list_size` variable.
+**NOTE**: When we do this, we will also need to increase the size of the `list_size` variable.

 To save us some time, we may want to check to see if the list is empty, if so, we will need to make the new node both the head and tail of our linked list.